UPDATE: This post offers news through 12 March 2020. For news after that time, please refer to our COVID-19 Strategic Response Portal.

-Tragectory.
-The current trajectory of the virus in terms of impacts and spread has remained consistent and predictable, so stories that are repetitive or following the expected projected outcome are not being added here.
-As changes are identified this page will be updated.
+The current trajectory of the virus in terms of impacts and spread has remained relatively consistent and predictable (fast upward growth), so stories that are repetitive or following the expected projected outcome are not being added here.
+Updates on this page will address significant changes in COVID-19 news.

 Here are some general resources for further reading.
 These are listed by source in alphabetical order.
 Most of these are agency fact pages.